 Galilei g4 integrates placid disc topography with the scheimflug topography as a single device.
 It allows for analyzing both the anterior and posterior surfaces of the corneal.

 Galilei G4 concurrently uses two cameras for both different and pace testing approaches.
 Placido provides anterior surface irregularity detection, anterior corneal curvature, and tear film quality analysis.

 This makes the recorded dual-scheimflug images produce reliable pachymetry with posterior curvature data.
-But, the calm generates high-quality central corneal curvature data fitted to the anterior corneal surface.
+However, the calm generates high-quality central corneal curvature data fitted to the anterior corneal surface.

 3. Cassini corneal ($5,900.00)

 Cassini corneal helps cataract surgeons to understand corneal properties better.
-Thus, this helps in improving the outcomes and increasing premium patient volume.
+Thus, this helps improve outcomes and increase premium patient volume.